China, Arab countries to hold summit in Saudi Arabia next month - ExBulletin

 Currency analysts said at the time that a deal between Beijing and Riyadh was likely far from done.

-Xi told Crown Prince Mohammad bin Salman in an April phone call that Beijing prioritizes deepening ties with Riyadh and wants high-level cooperation in energy, trade and technology. high technology.
+Xi told Crown Prince Mohammed bin Salman in an April phone call that Beijing “prioritizes” deepening ties with Riyadh and wants “high-level” cooperation in energy, commerce and high technology.

 Beijing has sought to deepen its ties with nations in the Middle East, where it sees an opening to challenge the United States and expand economic opportunities.
 Last year, Beijing signed a 25-year cooperation framework with Iran, which is under sanctions from Washington for its nuclear program.